Larasify/typepilled/README.md

 - [ ] leaderboard update timer

-- [ ] increase amount of words in timed mode
+- [ ] multiplayer shouldnt end on first finish it should end when last person finishes